-The process begins with a 22-person* Nominating Committee, who meets at Daytona International Speedway during Speedweeks to select the 10 nominees for the Modern Era Ballot.
+The process begins with a 22-person* Nomination Committee, who meets at Daytona International Speedway during Speedweeks to select the 10 nominees for the Modern Era Ballot.
 In April, the Honors Committee selects five nominees for the Pioneer Ballot.

 Then a 64-person* Voting Panel, which includes the members of the Nominating Committee plus additional representatives, votes on three inductees from the list of 15 nominees.
 The Voting Panel submits a total of 65 ballots*, which includes one ballot from a nationwide fan vote, to determine the three inductees.
 Two are inducted from the Modern Era Ballot and one from the Pioneer Ballot.
 All three are inducted equally; there will be no distinction between inductee from either ballot.

-*The number of ballots submitted may change if any member of the Nominating Committee or Voting Panel appears on the previous year’s ballot or current year’s ballot.
+*The number of ballots submitted may change if any member of the Nomination Committee or Voting Panel appears on the previous year’s ballot or current year’s ballot.
 These individuals are recused from participating in the nominating and/or voting process for as long as he/she appears on the ballot.
-If an individual who is currently on the Nominating Committee or Voting Panel is inducted, or is no longer included on a final ballot, he or she is immediately reinstated to active participation on the committee/panel.
+If an individual who is currently on the Nomination Committee or Voting Panel is inducted, or is no longer included on a final ballot, he or she is immediately reinstated to active participation on the committee/panel.